dev14kbox-cpu/Student_DataEntry/document.md

 3. App automatically creates SQLite tables on first run

 This documentation provides a comprehensive overview of the Student Data Entry application's architecture, functionality, and data flow.
 The app demonstrates modern mobile development practices with offline-first design and robust synchronization capabilities.

+# How Sync Works When Server is Down
+## Offline-First Architecture: The app stores all data locally in SQLite first, then attempts to sync to the server when online.
+This ensures the app continues to function normally even when the server is unavailable.

+# Key Points:

+Local Storage: Data is saved to local SQLite immediately with isSynced = 0 Graceful Failures: Sync attempts fail silently without affecting app functionality Automatic Retry: Every 30 seconds, the app checks connection and retries failed syncs Manual Sync: Users can manually trigger sync attempts from the Sync screen Status Tracking: Each record has an isSynced flag to track sync status Process Flow:

+User creates/edits data → Saved to local SQLite with isSynced = 0
+App checks network every 30 seconds
+If online, attempts to sync unsynced records
+If server down, sync fails but local data remains intact Next interval repeats the process
+This architecture ensures the app works reliably regardless of server status, with data safely stored locally until the server becomes available again.